blindsidenetworks/wordpress-plugin_bigbluebutton/readme.txt

 == Changelog ==

 = 2.0.0 =
 * Added feature.
-Custom Post Type and taxonomies to create and join rooms. *
+Added the section "Rooms" in the top-level of the admin page to create and join rooms. *
 * Added feature.
 Custom parameters of type, title, token and join in the shortcode [bigbluebutton]. *
 * Added feature.
 Support of wordpress permissions for assigning roles in BigBlueButton. *
 * Updated.
 Simplified UI for configuring the plugin. *